-Hedge funds are heavily involved in restructurings through their debt holdings.
-A concern is that funds might short the equity of their debtors, reject a restructuring proposal, and trigger an inefficient liquidation to gain from their short position.
-We analyze the strategic game between a firm manager, who makes the proposal, and a fund, which trades in the firm’s securities.
-We show that if other investors are expected to buy in the equity market and the markets for debt and equity are informationally segregated then the manager's proposal allows the fund to profitably execute the above firm value destroying strategy.
+Hedge funds are heavily involved in corporate restructurings through their debt holdings.
+A concern is that funds might short the equity of their debtors, vote down a restructuring proposal, and force a firm into inefficient liquidation to gain from their short position.
+We analyze the strategic game between a firm manager, who makes a restructuring proposal to maximize equityholder value, and a fund that can trade in the debt and equity of the firm.
+We show that if the trades in the equity market of other non-strategic investors are positive in expectation, potentially because of short selling constraints, and markets are informationally segregated then the manager makes a proposal that allows the fund to profitably execute the above strategy to the detriment of firm value.

 Keywords: debt restructuring, short-selling, hedge funds, empty creditors, distressed investing, merger proposals

 JEL Classification: G30, G32, G33, G34working papers series

 Date posted: August 3, 2010 ; Last revised: September 24, 2013

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.312 seconds